Building Strong Neighbourhoods Strategy

 Support neighbourhood change from within

-United Way Action for Neighbourhood Change (ANC) works to strengthen connections between residents to create vibrant neighbourhoods where people feel a sense of belonging.
-More than 150 new community groups have been established, allowing residents to take part in community—engagement initiatives.
+We work to strengthen connections between residents to create vibrant neighbourhoods, where people feel a sense of belonging.
+Since we began this work, more than 150 new community groups have been established, allowing residents to take part in community-engagement initiatives.
 United Way has invested in various local projects and resident-identified improvements, including playgrounds for kids, community gardens and kitchens, and recreational and cultural activities.

 Improve access to community supports